Moxie-47/Image-search-engine/Readme.md

-Objective: Creating Image Search Engine using html, Css, js.
+Objective: Revising my JS concepts by Creating "Image Search Engine" using html, Css, js.

 What do you think, what js methods, elements, tags,etc we are going to need.
 1. Input tag: to take input